peetjthinkful/Examples/intro-to-objects/README.md

 	myShoppingList.push({ itemName: "Apples", itemPrice: 1.60, isDeleted: false});
 	myShoppingList.push({ itemName: "Whiskey", itemPrice: 100.95, isDeleted: false});

-The example above add 3 objects to the `myShoppingList` Array.
+The example above adds 3 objects to the `myShoppingList` Array.
 Note that the objects themselves are *object literals* created with the `{}` or curly brace syntax.
 Let's take one of the objects and break it down, before explaining why we gave it the attributes we did.
 So - I want a bottle of Whiskey for Christmas, so I added it to my shopping list:

 	{
 		itemName: "Whiskey",